Dr Richard May

 PGCLT (Higher Education) – University of South Wales

 CPsychol – Chartered Psychologist

 Dr May has worked in academic and clinical settings in the areas of autism intervention and Applied Behaviour Analysis in both the U.K. and in Canada (Toronto Partnership for Autism Services).
-He currently serves on the Board of the U.K. Society for Behaviour Analysis (2014-2016)
+He has also served on the Board of the U.K. Society for Behaviour Analysis (2014-2017)

 May, R. J., Stewart, I., Baez, L., Freegard, G., & Dymond, S. (2017).
 Arbitrarily Applicable Spatial Relational Responding, Journal of the Experimental Analysis of Behavior, 107, 234-257. doi: 10.1002/jeab.250.

 May, R. J., Downs, R., Marchant, A., & Dymond, S. (2016).
 Emergent Verbal Behavior in Preschool Children Learning a Second Language.
 Journal of Applied Behavior Analysis, 49, 1-6. doi: 10.1002/jaba.301

 Still, K., May, R. J., Rehfeldt, R.A., Whelan, R., & Dymond, S. (2015).
 Facilitating Derived Requesting Skills with a Touchscreen Tablet Computer for Children with Autism Spectrum Disorder, Research in Autism Spectrum Disorders, 19, 44-58. doi: 10.1016/j.rasd.2015.04.006

 Still, K., Rehfeldt, R.A., Whelan, R., May, R. J., & Dymond, S. (2014).
 Facilitating requesting skills using high-tech augmentative and alternative communication devices with individuals with Autism Spectrum Disorders: A systematic review.
 Research in Autism Spectrum Disorders.
 8(9), 1184-1199.